HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/06-conclusion.md

 ## Local Testing

-Before considering your integration completed, you'd want to make sure everything works as expected.
+Before considering your integration completed, you'd want to make sure everything works as expected from a user's perspective.

 In order to achieve this you need to start a local devnet on your machine; this network is totally isolated from the outer world and is not persistent, its only purpose is to provide developers with a quick and clean environment where they can play and test using dummy tokens.